Ultimate Hot Wheels Collectors Guide for Beginners // 2016 Edition

 FIRST EDITIONS

 Casting (tooling), is the structural design for each Hot Wheels car.
-The year that you see on the buttom of the car is the year when cast went into production.
+The year that you see on the bottom of the car is the year when the cast went into production.
 Every year new models are made and it’s a good feeling to have the first version of the cast, especially after many years from its debut.
-Name of the casting usually doesn’t change, but ccasionally it may change and the new name would go forward.
-Sometimes, castings stop being used for a number of years and return with an updated tooling later.
+The name of the casting usually doesn’t change, but occasionally it may change and the new name would go forward.
+Sometimes, castings stop being used for a number of years and return with updated tooling later.

 CUSTOMS

 It is what it is.
-Some collectors enjoy customising their Hot Wheels models: change wheels, repaint, apply new decals or modify the body.
+Some collectors enjoy customizing their Hot Wheels models: changing wheels, repainting, applying new decals or modifying the body.
 Your imagination is endless.

 HOT WHEELS CASE LETTERING

 Each year Mattel introduces new cars and cases/boxes would get a new code on them.
-Every case has 72 Hot Wheels in them and those cases have around 16 variations that are lettered in accending order from A (A, B, C, D, …).
+Every case has 72 Hot Wheels in them and those cases have around 16 variations that are lettered in ascending order from A (A, B, C, D, …).
 As an example: you can find Datsun 240Z only in Case A or only Case J will have Acura NSX as a Super Treasure Hunt model.
 Case letters are mirrored to the back of the cards.
-If you know which case is currently on sale in your local store, you know for which cars you should keep an eye.
-That is, if you follow the Hot Wheels Case Reports that can be found, for example, here.
+If you know which case is currently on sale in your local store, you know which cars you should keep an eye on.
+That is if you follow the Hot Wheels Case Reports that can be found, for example, here.

 NB!
 This strategy doesn’t work on international cards since case lettering isn’t provided.